alexandershaw4/SourceMesh/README.md

 Includes some compiled cpp code as (linux) mex for speed up for Mac and Linux.
 If these cause problems, delete them.

+*UPDATE: Can export meshes with overlays and networks as .stl and .wrl objects.
+See example interactive here: https://sketchfab.com/models/9c34500206f641c5a4445dd9d53b7b3e

 Usages/Help:

 ```